antoineco/aco-tomcat/README.md

  - `host_undeployoldversions`: whether to clean unused versions of web applications deployed using parallel deployment
  - `host_unpackwars`: whether to unpack web application archive (WAR) files
  - `host_params`: optional hash of additional attributes/values to put in the Host container

+##### `contexts`
+An array of custom `Context` entries to be added to the `Host` container.
+Each entry is to be supplied as a hash of attributes/values for the `Context` XML node.
+See [Context](http://tomcat.apache.org/tomcat-9.0-doc/config/context.html) for the list of possible attributes.

 ##### `singlesignon_valve`
 Whether to enable the [Single Sign On Valve](http://tomcat.apache.org/tomcat-9.0-doc/config/valve.html#Single_Sign_On_Valve).
 Boolean value.
 Defaults to `false`.